reiver/learn-golang-in-one-day/README.md

 > perseverance (noun): persistence in doing something despite difficulty or delay in achieving success.

-One of the reasons software developers — “software developer” is one of the names we call people who can code — one of the reasons software developers get paid so much is that they are willing & able to work a problem until it they figure it out and solve it.
+One of the reasons software developers — “software developer” is one of the names we call people who can code — one of the reasons software developers get paid so much is that they are willing & able to work on a problem until it they figure it out and solve it.

 Some of these problems might take hours to solve.